HusarzVTF/SQL/readme.md

 * ![Break even point calculator](Schematy/Ope/BEP_Kalk_krzyz)

+ Break event point gives answer how much a company needs to sell to cover all costs (fixed and variable which refers to the volume of production).
+ When production is greater then estimated by BEP company is earning profit.
+ In some cases it is good to have a better precision and more flexible simulation.
+ Especially when we have more than one product with different margin levels and supply prices.
+ All calculations are in current margin levels, supply prices and costs.
  BEP calculator is useful tool to answer questions like:
  "How much litres of fuel type one we need to sell in current prices and in provided period of time, if we sell one hundred litres of fuel type two and three or if we want to cover half costs by selling fuel two."